zhenkewu/CFRL/docs/source/introduction/computing_times.rst

 learning only workflow, and the real data workflow.
 Each workflow was run for 10 repetitions under each :math:`N` and :math:`T`, and the mean and standard deviation (in parenthesis) of the computing times are recorded in the tables below.
+Early stopping and non-convergence checking were not enabled during these experiments.
 The unit of the computing times here is second (s).

 The timing experiments were run on an internal cluster equipped with two 36-core Intel Xeon Gold 6154 CPUs clocked at 3.0 GHz and 187 GB of RAM.
 Each job was